 It is never too early to start saving for retirement.
-Tax reform through the years has enhanced certain planning opportunities.
-You may still have time to accumulate sufficient retirement assets, provided you plan ahead, stay disciplined, and regularly review your strategies.
+Tax reform through the years has enhanced certain planning opportunities, most recently with the Setting Every Community Up for Retirement Enhancement (SECURE) Act signed into lawin December 2019.
+It is the most farreaching retirement legislation passed by Congress since the Pension Protection Act of 2006.
+The SECURE Act incentivizes employers to offer defined contribution (DC) plans, promotes lifetime income options, and improves retirement plan accessibility, design and administration You may still have time to accumulate sufficient retirement assets, provided you plan ahead, stay disciplined, and regularly review your strategies.